JayLZhou/JayLZhou.github.io/_pages/about.md

 I am always open for possible collaborations, and visiting opportunities, please do not hesitate to [contact me](yinglizhou@link.cuhk.edu.cn) if you are interested!
 # Interests
 My  research interests mainly focus on large-scale data management and data mining, particularly graph data management and Large Language Models (LLMs) for data management.
-Specifically, my research interest lies in the span of the following topics:
+Specifically, my research spans the following topics:
 - Build **<font color="#a0c3f0">efficient and lightweight 🚀 graph-based retrieval-augmented generation (RAG) methods and systems </font>** to enhance the factual accuracy, adaptability, interpretability, and trustworthiness of next-generation language models.
 - Design simple yet effective algorithms 💫 for graph mining, utilizing linear programming and spectral methods, focusing on  densest subgraph discovery and graph clustering.
-- Develope tools 🔧 or systems 🔨 that utilize LLM for data analysis tasks, such as data2insight and data cleaning.
+- Develop tools 🔧 or systems 🔨 that leverage LLMs for data analysis tasks, such as Data2Insight and data cleaning.

 Yingli is working hard 😭😭😭 to produce impactful 🔥 and novel work 🌟.